Loading NuWatt Energy...

 25-Year Total

-Without the federal ITC, these tax exemptions represent the only tax-based savings for Maine homeowners.
+Without the federal ITC, the property tax exemption is the only confirmed tax-based savings for Maine homeowners.
+The sales tax exemption is under review.
 Combined with NEB credits ($2,916-$3,456/year), the full financial picture still supports solar — especially for Versant customers at higher rates.

 Yes.
 Solar energy equipment is 100% exempt from property tax assessment statewide in Maine.
 This is a statewide mandate — all municipalities must honor it.
 Solar adds approximately $15,000-$20,000 to your home value but $0 to your property tax bill.
 Based on a 9 kW system ($27,450) and Maine's average 1.39% effective property tax rate, this saves approximately $381 per year, or $9,525 over 25 years.